MediaArea/MediaConch_SourceCode/Documentation/REST.md

 user:   User ID
 id:     Policy ID (can be cumulated), if not present, return all policies
-format: output format, can be "JSTREE" or "JSON"
+format: Output format, can be "JSTREE" or "JSON"

 ##### Response